c1d3rdev/ChatHeads-Extensions/README.md

 Next, you'll need to find the message received function.
 When that is called, we need to parse through the message to find all of the information.
 This includes `(NSString *) conversationId`, `(NSArray *) recipients`, `(NSString *) message`, and `(NSString *) bundleId`.

 Here is an example of what should be sent to ChatHeads.
-All of these values will change depending on the client application, but it'll work with chatheads, since chatheads will just send this info back to the client app.
+All of these values will change depending on the client application, but it'll work with ChatHeads, since ChatHeads will just send this info back to the client app.

 ```
       [center sendMessageName:@"messageReceived" userInfo:@{